elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 If you are accessing a CCBY license you should take in account some [good practices](https://wiki.creativecommons.org/wiki/Recommended_practices_for_attribution#This_is_a_good_attribution_for_material_you_modified_slightly) of how to make good citations/atribution

-> ✍️ ACTIVITY
->
+!!! danger "Challenge"

-> I challenge you to take a look in the links and the options and choose one license for your project.
+ I challenge you to take a look in the links and the options and choose one license for your project.
 Discuss with your group the advantages and disadvantages and let's go one step ahead in being FAIR.

->
-> You can use the help of the [license chooser](https://chooser-beta.creativecommons.org/) from creative commons
+ You can use the help of the [license chooser](https://chooser-beta.creativecommons.org/) from creative commons
->
-> __

 At this point there one thing about liceses that I believe you have not started asking yet.
 WHERE SHOULD I PUT THE LICENSE?